Clearing Space Without Compromise

 Standards Over Speed

-In practice, most sellers can implement a simple baseline:
+In practice, most sellers can implement a simple baseline.

-• Automation where it helps most.
-AI can help speed up the process, while final calls should stay with the team.
+AI can help speed up lotting, pricing, categorization, and routing recommendations.
+Final calls should still stay with the team.

 Channel Selection Without Signaling Risk

-• What disclosures are acceptable with your team?
+• What disclosures are acceptable?

-When volume or geography creates a need to split the freight, some teams break down loads into pallets for regional buyers or category specialists.
-This work as long as the standards remain the same.
-Keep pallet types as clean as possible, maintain clean manifests that are tied to them, clearly label conditions, and take photos before anything leaves.
+When volume or geography creates a need to split freight, some teams break down truckloads into pallets for regional buyers or category specialists.
+That can work well as long as the standards remain the same.

 The Hidden Costs of Informal Workflows